frederic-perez/AmE-dictionary/data/idioms.md

 __set the table__
 __seventh heaven__ :astonished: A state of bliss or extreme happiness. _A spa treatment in a luxury hotel with no kids—this is seventh heaven!_
 __shake a leg__
+__shame on (one)__ An expression of condemnation, often an angry or disappointed one. _Shame on her for taking advantage of your feelings like that!_ _Fool me once, shame on you.
+Fool me twice, shame on me._
 __shed (some) light on (something)__
 __shine (one) on__
 __shine (someone) on__ _Don’t shine me on._